hwakeman/sports-display/README.md

 # Create your own live sports display for only $29!

+Have you ever wanted a live sports display for your home but didn't want to spend more than $100 to do so?
+This cheap sports display will display your favorite team's most recent game at all times, including live scores that update every 10 minutes!
+Below are instructions to setup your own live sports display.

 ## 1. Purchase the components